geky/ramcrc32bd/README.md

 ## RAM?

 Right now, [littlefs's][littlefs] block device API is limited in terms of composability.
-It would be great to fix this on a major API change, but in the meantime, a RAM-backed block device provides a simple example of error-correction that users may be able to reimplement in their own block devices.
+While it would be great to fix this on a major API change, in the meantime, a RAM-backed block device provides a simple example of error-correction that users may be able to reimplement in their own block devices.